chenxuhao/GraphMiner/src/motif/README.md

 Author: Xuhao Chen <cxh@mit.edu>

-This program counts the number of triangles in a given undirected graph.
+This program counts the number of k-motifs in a given undirected graph.

-This implementation reduces the search space by counting each triangle only once.
-A naive implementation will count the same triangle six times because each of the three vertices (u, v, w) will count it in both ways.
-To count a triangle only once, this implementation only counts a triangle if u > v > w.
+This implementation reduces the search space by counting each k-motif only once.
-To setup this total ordering among vertices, the input undirected graph is converted into a directed acyclic graph (DAG).
-This technqiue is well known as orientation.
+This is done by establish partial orders among vertices in the input graph.
+Meanwhile, each motif has a matching order which avoids graph isomorphism test.
+An advanced optimization, called formula-based local counting, is used to significantly prune the enumeration space.
+Only triangles are enumerated in 3-motif counting.
+Similarly only 4-cliques and 4-cycles are enumerated in 4-motif counting.

 INPUT
 --------------------------------------------------------------------------------

 The input graph is preprocessed internally to meet these requirements:
   - to be undirected
   - no self-loops
   - no duplicate edges (or else will be counted as multiple triangles)
   - neighborhoods are sorted by vertex identifiers

 BUILD